 21 Human Foods That Are Toxic to Dogs

 I’ll admit it; I give my dog scraps from the table.
-And I’m certainly not alone.
-But when it comes to giving our dogs human food it’s important to remember that some of them are highly toxic, and some can cause life threatening complications.
+But when it comes to giving our dogs human food it’s important to remember that some foods are toxic to dogs and can cause life threatening complications.

 Since I give my dog people food from time to time I lost count of how many times I’ve had to look up which foods are bad for dogs years ago.
 So for convenience I’ve made a handy little list of the major ones to avoid.
 Here’s 21 human foods that are toxic to dogs.

 When it comes to alcohol ingestion it’s not just drinks you need to worry about — fermented food products such as bread dough & rotten apples can cause alcohol poisoning in dogs (commonly referred to as ethanol poisoning).
 Alcohol ingestion can cause diarrhea, vomiting, difficulty breathing, abnormal blood acidity, coma and even death in dogs.

 The stems, leaves and seeds of apricots contain cyanide which can inhibit appropriate oxygen uptake.
 When ingested by dogs in toxic amounts it can cause dilated pupils, difficulty breathing, panting, bright red gums, shock, and even death.